 We allocate the total arrangement consideration to the deliverables based on an estimated selling price of our products and services and report revenues containing multiple deliverable arrangements under ASC 605-25 "Revenue Arrangements with Multiple Deliverables" ("ASC-605-25").
-These multiple deliverable arrangements primarily consist of the following deliverables: third-party computer hardware, third-party software, third-party hardware and software maintenance (a.k.a. support), and third-party services.
+These multiple deliverable arrangements primarily consist of the following deliverables: third-party computer hardware, third-party software, third-party thardware and software maintenance (a.k.a. support), and third-party services.
 We determine the estimated selling price using cost plus a reasonable margin for each deliverable, which was based on our established policies and procedures for providing customers with quotes, as well as historical gross margins for our products and services.
 From time to time our personnel are contracted to perform installation and services for the customer.
 In situations where we bundle all or a portion of the separate elements, Vendor Specific Objective Evidence ("VSOE") is determined based on prices when sold separately.
-Our revenue recognition policies vary based upon these revenue sources and the mischaracterization of these products and services could result in misapplication of revenue recognition policies.
+Our revenue recognition policies vary based upon these revenue sources and the mischaracterization of these products and services could result in misapplication of revenue recognition polices.

-We recognize revenue when the following criteria are met (1) persuasive evidence of an arrangement exists; (2) delivery has occurred or services have been rendered, (3) the sales price is fixed or determinable, and (4) collectability is reasonably assured.
+We recognize revenue when the following criteria are met (1) persuasive evidence of an arrangement exist; (2) delivery has occurred or services have been rendered, (3) the sales price is fixed or determinable, and (4) collectability is reasonably assured.
 Generally, these criteria are met upon shipment to customers with respect to the sales of hardware and software products.
 With respect to our maintenance and other service agreements, this criteria is met once the service has been provided.
 Revenue from the sales of our services on time and material contracts is recognized based on a fixed hourly rate as direct labor hours are expended.
 We recognize revenue for sales of all services on a fixed fee ratably over the term of the arrangement as such services are provided.
 The Company evaluates whether the revenues it receives from the sale of hardware and software products, licenses, and services, including maintenance and professional consulting services should be recognized on a gross or net basis on a transaction by transaction basis.
 We maintain primary responsibility for the materials and procedures utilized to service our customers, even in connection with the sale of third party-products and maintenance services as we are responsible for the fulfillment and acceptability of the products and services purchased by our customers.
-In addition, the nature of the products sold to our customers are such that they need configuration in order to be utilized properly for the purposes intended by the customer and therefore we assume certain responsibility for product staging, configuration, installation, modification, and integration with other client systems, or retain general inventory risk upon customer return or rejection.
+In addition, the nature of the product staging, configuration, installation, modification, and integration with other client systems, or retain general inventory risk upon customer return or rejection.
 Our customers rely on us to develop the appropriate solutions and specifications applicable to their specific system and then integrate any such required products or services into their systems.
-As described above, we are responsible for the day to day maintenance and warranty services provided
+As described above, we are responsible for the day to day maintenance and warranty services provided in connection with all of our existing customer relationships, whether such services are ultimately provided directly by the Company and its employees or by the applicable third party service pro